 Miami Boat Show in February.

-announced: Peter will be the keynote speaker at Continuum's NAVIGATE
+Peter will be the keynote speaker at Continuum's NAVIGATE

 2014 event in Boston.
 2013 was another busy year for

 Peter's corporate presentations, including a post America's

 Cup event in San Francisco for CEG Worldwide.
 Other

-2013 appearances of note include
+2013 appearances of note included

 the US Naval Academy's 2013 Safety at Sea event and, during the America's Cup, for International